-I use Dial soap for cleansing and just the sunscreen for moisturizing.
+I use Dial soap for cleansing and just sunscreen for moisturizing.

 There are several things that we can change in your routine that will show you immediate results that you will love.

-You’ll never have smooth looking skin if you don’t exfoliate.
+You’ll never have smooth-looking skin if you don’t exfoliate.
 You should exfoliate two times per week.
-An oil based body scrub works best for the extremely dry skin.
+An oil-based body scrub works best for extremely dry skin.
 My favorite this moment is H2O Plus: Sea Salt Skin Smoother.
 You’ll see results after the very first use.

 And finally, ditch the Dial!
-Dial is good at stripping dirt and oil from your skin, but in doing so, it just strips it all!
+The dial is good at stripping dirt and oil from your skin, but in doing so, it just strips it all!